-8. TikTok video empire arises with 800 million active users worldwide
+8. TikTok video empire arises with 1.4 billion active users worldwide

 Content is king.
 On top of that is video content.

 Did I mention that our generation Z fall for authenticity?

 TikTok roadmap now plans to split the ad revenue with influencers.
 As an appreciation for their creative efforts, such encouragement would definitely keep creators producing more quality contents and engaging their fanbase.

 TikTok is soon to launch a competitive advertising format with a call-to-action (CTA) button that links social influencers to marketers.
 A sharing program was proposed to give creators 20% of ad sales, though this is not yet officially set.